 Finally, the court notes that a two-year statute of limitations applies to plaintiff's claims.
-It follows that he may not recover for any acts or inactions that occurred more than two years prior to the filing of his complaint.
-Since he alleges that "these acts happened" during 2003 to 2010 and his complaint was filed in February 2011, it appears that those claims occurring prior to February 2009, are barred by the statute of limitations.
+It follows that Mr. Murnahan may not recover for any acts or inactions that occurred more than two years prior to the filing of his complaint.
+Since he alleges that "these acts happened" during 2003 to 2010 and his complaint was filed in February 2011, it appears that those claims occurring prior to February 2009 are time-barred.
 This is another reason why Mr. Murnahan must provide specific dates as to each occurrence that he claims violated his constitutional rights.